 It’s important to understand which factor might be slowing down or speeding up your oven process so you can adjust accordingly with more accurate information about how long it’ll take something to cook at a given temperature.

-Once you’ve figured out what factors can affect your cooking time you can go ahead with the calculation for adjusting cook times for different temperatures by using the Start temp / End temp to get the % difference.
+Once you’ve figured out what factors can affect your cooking time, you can go ahead with the calculation for adjusting cook times for different temperatures by using the Start temp / End temp to get the % difference.
 After getting the percentage difference, go ahead and calculate the increase or decrease in cook times.
-Also, remember to give or take a few minutes to adjust for the different factors that can affect the time to cook your meal.
+Also, remember to give or take a few minutes to adjust for the different factors that make lower oven temperature lengthen cooking times when cooking your meal.